Mykola Leontovych: Works

-Leontovych specialised in a cappella choral music, and composed over 150 choral compositions, generally inspired by Ukrainian folk songs.
-These range from artistic arrangements of folk songs, religious works (including his liturgy), cantatas, and compositions set to the words of Ukrainian poets.
-His most famous works is the shchedrivka (New Year's song) "Schedryk" and "Dudaryk" (the bagpipe player).
-His choral compositions feature rich harmony, vocal polyphony, and imitation.
-His earlier choral arrangements of folk songs were primarily strophic arrangements of the melody.
-As the composer gained more experience, the structure of his choral compositions and arrangements of folk songs became strongly connected with the text.
+Leontovych specialised in a cappella music, and composed over 150 compositions, generally inspired by Ukrainian folk songs.
+These include artistic arrangements of folk songs, religious works (including his liturgy), cantatas, and songs set to the words of Ukrainian poets.
+His best known compositions are the shchedrivka (New Year's song) "Shchedryk" and "Dudaryk" (the duda player).
+His music features rich harmony, vocal polyphony, and imitation.
+His earlier arrangements of folk songs were primarily strophic arrangements of the melody.
+As he gained more experience, the structure of his compositions and arrangements of folk songs became strongly connected with the text.

-As a person with a professional theological education, Leontovych kept up with the movement of the establishment and recognition of the Ukrainian Autocephalous Orthodox Church, which was reestablished in 1918.
-The composer's output during this period became rich in new sacred music, following the examples of Stetsenko (a close friend of Leontovych's, also an orthodox priest and composer) and Koshetz.
+Leontovych's theological background allowed him to maintain contact with the newly recognised Ukrainian Autocephalous Orthodox Church, which was re-established in 1918.
+His output during this period was rich in new sacred music, following the examples of his close friend Stetsenko—who was also a priest and a composer—and Koshetz.
 Leontovych's works form this time included На воскресіння Христа (On the Resurrection of Christ), Хваліте ім’я Господнє (Praise ye the Name of the Lord), and Світе тихий (Oh Quiet Light), among others.
-A milestone in the development of Ukrainian spiritual music was the composition of his liturgy, which was first performed in the St. Nicholas Military Cathedral at the Kyiv, Pechersk on 22 May 1919.
+His Liturgy of St. John Chrysostom, a milestone in the development of Ukrainian spiritual music, was first performed in the St. Nicholas Military Cathedral at the Kyiv, Pechersk on 22 May 1919.

 Mykola Leontovych was highly critical of himself.
-According to his first biographer Oles' Chapkivskyi, a contemporary of the composer, Leontovych would sometimes work on one choral setting without letting anyone else see it for up to four years.
-Leontovych compiled his "First collection of songs from Polissia", which remained unpublished His "The Second Collection of Songs from Polissia" (Kyiv, 1903) was dedicated to Lysenko.
-Leontovych was dissatisfied with the work, bought up all 300 published copies, and had them destroyed.
+According to his first biographer Oles' Chapkivskyi, a contemporary of the composer, Leontovych would sometimes work on one choral setting for up to four years before letting anyone else see it.
+His "First collection of songs from Polissia" remained unpublished.
+"The Second Collection of Songs from Polissia" which he dedicated to Lysenko, (Note: Lysenko was one of Leontovych's largest influences.
+Leontovych, who had admired his music since his student days, would perform it in concerts wherever he worked.) was published in 1903.
+Dissatisfied with the work, Leontovych bought up all 300 published copies and had them destroyed.

 Leontovych commenced work on an opera Na rusalchyn velykden (On the Water Nymph's Easter), based on Ukrainian myths and the works of Hrinchenko.
 By the end of 1920, he had finished the first of three acts, but he was murdered before he could complete the opera.
-Attempts to complete and edit the opera were made by Ukrainian composer Mykhailo Verykivsky.
+Attempts to complete and edit the work were made by the Ukrainian composer Mykhailo Verykivsky.
 The Ukrainian composer Myroslav Skoryk and the poet Diodor Bobyr collaborated to turn the unfinished opera into a one-act operetta, which premiered in 1977 at the Kyiv State Opera and Ballet Theatre, 100 years after Leontovych's birth.
 The North American premiere was held in Toronto on 11 April 2003.

-Lysenko was one of Leontovych's largest influences.
-Leontovych, who had admired his music since his student days, would perform it in concerts wherever he worked.